StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 | Step Functions | State Machine             | Step Functions (All)                                                                                           |

 - **\* "All Supported Resources"** - relations will be made to any other resource on this list, should the resource type support it.
+- \*\* This relation is made by finding valid URIs in the environment variables of the resource.
+For example, the DNS hostname of an RDS instance will create a relation.

 #### Traces